Syntax

 end 600 300

 When circles and squares don't cut it, supply a function to vertexshapes.
-The single argument is the vertex number; any graphics you draw will be centered at the vertex location, Luxor's current origin, Point(0, 0).
+The single argument is the vertex number; any graphics you draw will be centered at the vertex location, the current origin, Point(0, 0).

 @drawsvg begin